Pekadii/HiAnimeAdBlocker/README.md

 Changes:

 Added support for detecting dynamically loaded ads and closing them in real-time.
-Updated the allowed domains list to include popular sites (e.g., YouTube, Google, ChatGPT) for a smoother browsing experience.
+Updated the allowed domains list to include popular sites (e.g., YouTube, Google, Discord,) for a smoother browsing experience.
 Improved efficiency of ad-blocking rules to better handle new ad domains.